openharmony/docs/en/application-dev/ui/ui-js-animate-dynamic-effects.md

 # Animation Effect

 You can set the interpolator to implement the animation effect.
-For details, see [Animation](../reference/apis/js-apis-basic-features-animator.md).

 > ![icon-note.gif](public_sys-resources/icon-note.gif) **NOTE**: